poooi/poi/docs/plugin.md

     body        // Response body
     postBody    // Request body
 ```
 + `@@BattleResult`, dispatched after a battle ends.
-If you need battle result, please use this action instead of listening to`@@Response/kcsapi/api_req_sortie/battleresult`.
-It is because the battle calculation and storage is in the latter action, and the disordered reducer may cause error. it is in format
+If you need battle result, please use this action instead of listening to `@@Response/kcsapi/api_req_sortie/battleresult`.
+It is because the battle processing and storage is in the latter action, and the disordered reducer may cause error. it is in format
 ```javascript
     type: '@@BattleResult',
     result: